Raz18/http_server_task/README.md

 This project is a modular Python-based task management framework featuring:

 A Flask API server to interact with clients.

 A backend task executor.

-A custom HTTP server manager.
+A custom HTTP server creation template.

 The system supports:
 DNS queries.